Building Bridges to C++

 Let’s go in the other direction and use C++ entities from Rust:

-1. Discovery: A Rust module imports a C++ header.
+1. Intelligence: A Rust module imports a C++ header.
 The C++ language server parses the header’s text and returns metadata of all parsed declarations.

 2. Coverage: The Rust frontend injects the supported declarations into the requested namespace, making them available for qualified lookup.

-4. Intelligence: Lowering a Rust function generates MIR which lowers to LLVM bitcode.
-C++ declarations that are ODR-used are transmitted back to the C++ side through the language server.
-The C++ compiler generates those definitions in LLVM bitcode or object code.
+5. Intelligence: As with C++, any ODR-used foreign functions (ODR usage is discovered when a function is lowered to IR) must be communicated back through the language server.
+The C++ compiler generates those definitions in LLVM bitcode.
 The linker incorporates both the C++ and Rust definitions in the same crate.

-Prioritize a list of features to improve C++’s coverage with Rust entities.
+What new coverage does Rust need for high-quality C++ interop?
 This is more modest than the C++ extensions, because there’s a desire maintain the relative simplicity of Rust.
 The C++ coverage can be considered an interop extension rather than “core language.”

 We won’t be able to define in Rust all functions previously declared in C++, since some function prototypes involve language entities that extended Rust doesn’t have coverage for.
 Overloading is supported, but templates aren’t.
 But that should be okay.
 You can still use C++ types and functions directly from Rust.
 The C++ language server is responsible for evaluating the semantics around function calls and template specializations.